OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### What is the timeline for shutting down legacy Exchange online tokens?

 Microsoft will turn off legacy Exchange online tokens in tenants according to the following schedule.
-In October, we'll provide tooling for administrators to reenable Exchange tokens for tenants and add-ins if those add-ins aren't yet migrated to NAA.
+On October 30, 2024, we'll provide tooling for administrators to reenable Exchange tokens for tenants and add-ins if those add-ins aren't yet migrated to NAA.

 | Date     | Legacy tokens status |
 | -------- | ------------------------------------------------------ |